 Step-by-Step Process for Selecting An EMI Filter

-Today’s electrical and electronic devices employ high-frequency switching circuits, which create high-frequency electrical signals that propagate through the cables and air, called electromagnetic interference (EMI).
+Today’s electrical and electronic devices employ high-frequency switching circuits, which create high-frequency electrical signals propagating through cables and air, called electromagnetic interference (EMI).
 EMI is a common problem for design engineers because electronic designs must meet industry-specific conducted and radiated emission (EMI) requirements.
 Electromagnetic interference (EMI) or electromagnetic noise can also disrupt the intended operation of a device, causing disturbance or malfunction.
 EMI can come from many other sources, from natural effects like static electricity, lightning storms, and solar flares to man-made sources like cell phone signals, radio signals, and even transportation systems.
 All these potential sources of EMI can cause similar problems for electronic equipment, which is why EMI filters have become a staple of the electrical and electronics industry.

 Electrical and Operational Parameters